Solstice Physiotherapy

 At Solstice Physiotherapy, our physical therapists specialize in pelvic health.
 Our goals are to restore function and eliminate pain, enabling patients to resume their daily activities.
 We treat a complex part of the body by integrating our knowledge of orthopedics, bladder, bowel, and sexual function to fully understand the entire person.

-Four Convenient New York Locations
+Five Convenient New York Locations

 NYC - MIDTOWN